Väike-Paala 1-507, 11415 Tallinn, Estonia

 General contractor:

-— submits the system data to the Tax Department;
+submits the system data to the Estonian Tax and Customs Board;

 Subcontractor: